 Cortisol is considered the body’s primary stress hormone as it provides responses to stresses of all types—and we all know how stress can influence appetite and eating.
 Chronic stress is known to cause sustained high levels of cortisol, and one of the many effects is an increase in appetite and cravings for certain foods.
 In his book The Cortisol Connection, Dr. Shawn Talbott says, “because one of the primary roles of cortisol is to encourage the body to refuel itself after responding to a stressor, an elevated cortisol level keeps your appetite ramped up—so that you feel hungry almost all the time.”

 Another hormone that is believed to influence metabolism and weight control, although indirectly, is melatonin.
 This hormone is produced by the pineal gland, a small gland embedded deep in the brain that controls the body’s biological clock.

-Around the age of forty, production of melatonin by the pineal begins to slow down.
-Because melatonin has been shown to decrease the level of cortisol in the body, and cortisol is produced in response to stress, melatonin may help regulate the sometimes harmful effects of cortisol.
+Around the age of 40, the production of melatonin by the pineal begins to slow down.
+Because melatonin has been shown to decrease cortisol levels in the body–and cortisol is produced in response to stress–melatonin may help regulate the sometimes harmful effects of cortisol.

-With regard to metabolic control, melatonin has also been shown to enhance the production of T3, which is important in the regulation of a healthy metabolism.
-That is why changes in melatonin levels can indirectly affect some of the body’s mechanisms that regulate metabolism, stress and weight gain.
+With regard to metabolic control, melatonin has also been shown to enhance the production of T3, which is important in the regulation of healthy metabolism.
+That is why changes in melatonin levels can indirectly affect some of the body’s mechanisms that regulate metabolism, stress, and weight gain.